tranquilitybase-io/tb-activator-gft-datazone/docker/README.md

 The activator provides the shared components infrastructure, and also installs terraform and project and creates service accounts.

 The activator can be installed either through the docker package (recommended) or via the underlying source code.
-Both of these are available in the repository.
+Both of these variants are available in the repository.
+This README file describes installation using the docker package.

 Running this package creates the following infrastructure resources in GCP: